Scott-28/Rotary_Phone_Timer/README.md

 | 12 | SW2 | 1 | Momentary start button |
 | 13 | SW3 | 1 | Phone Handset |
 | 14 | C1 | 1 | 0.1uF capacitor for filtering of the handset signal |

+Miscellaneous components not listed in table:
+* Old rotary phone (this should have the rotary dial, headset, and ringer needed)
+* 3D printed enclosure for the 4-digit display
+* Various screws to hold components in place
+* PCB prototype boards to make connecting/soldering components easier
+* Miscellaneous wiring/terminal blocks/connectors to connect components

 ## Schematic